Broadening Narratives

 Ms. Shruthi Kannan (Broadening Narratives)

-Shruthi Kannan, 36, is a Chicago-based labor organizer in SEIU Healthcare’s childcare division, a vocalist, and a former early-childhood teacher.
+Shruthi Kannan, 36, is a trans Chicago-based labor organizer in SEIU Healthcare’s childcare division, a vocalist, and a former early-childhood teacher.
 The interview includes discussion of her birth in Bhilai and upbringing in a joint Brahmin family in Chennai, immigration to the Northwest Suburbs at age...

 Mr. Pratyush Swarup (Broadening Narratives)